 Hello World!
-I've been a netizen since the early days of the internet and this site (and it's many incarnations) has been around almost as long.
+I've been a netizen since the early days of the internet and this site (and it's many past incarnations) has been around almost as long.
 Typically, I tinker and dabble in digital technologies and enjoy chatting with folks about computers, science, and technology in general (I know, not that unusual these days).
-I'm also an avid player of games, both tabletop and computer games (also not that unusual these days).
-I'm also very much into the DIY aesthetic of the early days of the web, which is why, with all the hosting options available, I still maintain my own server (of various services) and maintain many of my own servies (web, email, etc) from my own little server that lives happily in my basement.
+I'm also very much into the DIY aesthetic of the early days of the web, which is why, with all the hosting options available, I still maintain my own server, hosting many of my own servies (web, email, etc), all from a pair of Mac Mini Servers that live happily in my basement.

 I am a game developer.
 I started making games on my Atari 800 back when I was a kid in the 80s.
 Years later I would make it my career.
 In 2013 I founded QuadraTron Games, an indie game development studio, with much ambition to break into the industry.
 Since then I've co-founded Team QuadraTron with Christian, where we create custom software solutions using a variety development tools (Unity!).

 In 1999 I co-founded an indie record label (which has since evolved into what is archaically known as a net-label) called Zenapolae with my friend Erik and later curated with fellow ambient artist Arnd.
-I experiment with experimental and ambient electronic music and collaborate with several likeminded artists, with most of my music being released through Zenapolae or my SoundCloud account.
-I am a supporter of the
+I experiment with ambient electronic music and collaborate with several likeminded artists.
+Most of my music is released through either Zenapolae or my SoundCloud account.

 Finally, if you would like to send me an email, just click the "eMail" menu item under "Contact" in the navbar above.